A. For immediate assistance send your questions or comments to email@example.com.

 A. We recommend about 4 square feet for every standard or large fowl chicken and 2-3 square feet for every bantam or smaller breed chicken.

-A. Chickens prefer to roost and will start looking for a place to roost on at a young age.
+A. Chickens prefer to roost and will start looking for a place to roost at a young age.
 They are more comfortable while sleeping if they can roost.
 We recommend providing them a place that is about 12 inches off the ground to start off and then gradually get higher as they get older.
 A normal roost for a chicken around 8 months of age is anywhere from 4-7 feet high and 1-2 inches in diameter.
 It is normally made out of PVC or wood.
 Metal is not recommended because it gets too cold in the winter.

 A. Most hens are good about sharing, typically you will only need one nest or nesting box for every 5 hens.

 A. Every chicken will have a different egg production even within the same breed.
-Some variables that effect this can include, but are not limited to: history of sickness, worms, care, lighting, climate, geographic location, housing condition, crowding, feed consumption, water conditions and consumption, nutritional care, bedding, sunlight availability, number of cockerels with the flock, noise condition, nesting conditions, roosting conditions, winter housing conditions, summer housing conditions, predator harassment, whether or not you are breaking up setting hens and more.
+Some variables that affect this can include, but are not limited to history of sickness, worms, care, lighting, climate, geographic location, housing condition, crowding, feed consumption, water conditions and consumption, nutritional care, bedding, sunlight availability, number of cockerels with the flock, noise condition, nesting conditions, roosting conditions, winter housing conditions, summer housing conditions, predator harassment, whether or not you are breaking up setting hens and more.

 A. The first laying year for chickens is from 6-18 months of age and this is when they lay the most.
 Your hens will produce bigger eggs during the second laying year; however, the productions will be 10-20 percent less.
 During years 3 and 4 their egg production will decrease dramatically.
 Some owners keep a diversified laying cycle by raising new chicks each year and harvesting the oldest.
 This helps keep the egg production at its highest and reduces the chance for illness.
 It is normal for hens to go through a molt during late summer or fall and will produce very few eggs during this time.